swapanpal/MiworkApp/README.md

          * Rapped all the view in mainActivity.xml file with FrameLayout and add attribute (android:background="?
             android:attr/selectableItemBackground") in all view
          * at word_list for all word list (android:drawSelectorOnTop="true")
+    13. Now need to add code for viewPager(swipe screen)